KeyteqLabs/bonegrid/README.md

     The name to use when rendering the column header.

  * **cell**
-    Use to specify what Backone.View to use for rendering this cell type
+    Use to specify overrides for rendering the `Bonegrid.Cell` of the current column

     * **view**
         Specify your own Bonegrid.View to handle rendering of each cell